sayop/CFM02/docs/source/Results/d/contents.rst

 2. Errors as a function of grid spacing

   - The evaluation of grid resolution effect on error was done for single set of time step, dt = 0.005, so different Courant number.
+  - Increase of grid point number drops the error.
+But change of error is not much clear with Euler implicit.
+  - Flat profile of errors in Euler implicit case may suggest to run the simulation with much smaller number of grid points in order to see increasing errors with less grid points.

   .. figure:: ./images/EulerEqn_error_dx.png
      :scale: 60%